The pitch grid and scales

-- Open Scale... : opens Melodyne’s Scale Window, which offers access to a wide variety of additional scales.
-This window will be described in the next section.
+- Open Scale... : opens Melodyne’s Open Scale window, which offers access to a wide variety of additional scales.

-- Analyzed: this offers you rapid access to two options derived from Melodyne’s analysis of the material: the closest major or minor scales and an exact microtonal scale.
+- Analyzed: this offers you rapid access to two options derived from Melodyne’s analysis of the material: the closest major or minor scale and an exact microtonal scale.

-To open the Scale Window, select Open Scale from the context menu of the Scale Ruler.
+To open the Open Scale window, select Open Scale from the context menu of the scale ruler.

 Now choose a category from the left-hand pane followed by the desired scale from the pane on the right.
 Click the loudspeaker icon to the right of each entry to hear the scale selected.

-From the lower pane of the window, you can select between the parameters of your existing scale and those of the scale selected in the Scale Window.
+From the lower pane of the window, you can select between the parameters of your existing scale and those of the scale selected in the Open Scale window.

-- Mode and Tuning: you can adopt either the parameters of your existing scale (on the left) or of the scale currently selected in the Scale Window (on the right).
+- Mode and Tuning: you can adopt either the parameters of your existing scale (on the left) or of the scale currently selected in the Open Scale window (on the right).